cargo-lambda/cargo-lambda-cdk/API.md

 - *Type:* string

-The Lambda runtime to deploy this function with. `provided.al2023` is the default.
+The Lambda runtime to deploy this function with.

-The only valid values are `provided.al2023` and `provided.al2`.
+`provided.al2023` is the default.

 ---